 In a twenty-first century twist, the choice is framed as one between two extremes which the young everyman Herakles rejects.
 Instead asserting a mortal right to free self-determination.
 The contemporary message is complemented by the contemporary take on the traditional oratorio form.

 The premiere performance was recorded, and the film premiered on Saturday 8th July 2017 in the Clothworkers Concert Hall, University of Leeds in a public performance with Q&A with the composer, Tim Benjamin.
 This was as part of the programme for the conference Celebrating Hercules in the Modern World.
 The film is available on DVD from the Hercules Project.

 Resources to accompany the performance and support its performers appear on the Resources page.

 Tim Benjamin has a page on his own website which explains his take on the story and from which the text and vocal music can be downloaded.
-The Hercules Project has a recorded interview with Tim Benjamin which discusses the compositional process, musical influences and the attraction of the hero Herakles.
+The Hercules Project has a recorded interview with Tim Benjamin (bottom of this page) which discusses the compositional process, musical influences and the attraction of the hero Herakles.

 Narrator: Claire Benedict